Estimated Read Time: 6 minutes

 Damage to Property

-Regardless, if damage to property is a primary concern, a smaller pet that’s content in an enclosure may be best.
+But if property damage is a concern, a smaller pet who’s happy in an enclosure may be best.

 From the unwavering loyalty of dogs to the enchanting sounds of birds, each pet brings its unique charm.

-When you get your whole team on board, your colleagues will thank you, and there’s a high probability that workdays will become more enjoyable.
+When you get your whole team on board, your colleagues will thank you, and there’s a good chance that workdays will become more enjoyable!